vvaucoul/Libft/README.md

 # Libft

 First project at School 42.<br>
-Implementation of many functions of the C standard library.<br>
+Implementation of many functions from the standard C library.<br>
 These will be reused in future projects.<br>

 ## Usage